 Process and Timing: The qualifying exam can be completed as early as the end of the second semester but no later than the fourth semester of the Ph.D. program.
-HNFE 5204 Translational Science in HNFE (and potentially other core courses) should be completed before students can sit for the qualifying exam.
-The student is given a reading list provided by their advisory committee.
+HNFE 5204 Translational Science in HNFE (and potentially other core courses) should be completed before students can sit for the qualifying exam, please see details of the qualifying exam below.
+The student is given a reading list provided by theihttps://twitter.com/i/flow/login?redirect_after_login=%2FVTHNFEr advisory committee.
 The student is given sufficient time (no less than one month) to go over the material which is then followed by an oral and written exam.